 The average resident of Ohio spends about 0.12 per kilowatt-hour (kWh) translating to about 892 kilowatts (kW) per month.
 Ohio ranks 26th in the electricity price at about 12.38¢ per kWh.
 These numbers highlight the need for an alternative source of power and solar ranks as the best option.
 Solar panels Columbus can save you around $945.87 per year.

-But the major question most homeowners ask is, do solar panels work in Columbus City?
+But the major question most homeowners ask our Columbus solar experts is, do solar panels work in Columbus City?

 Is Columbus too Cloudy?

 Ohio receives about 1900 to 2400 hours of sunlight annually, translating to an average of 70 clear days.
 This is 11% lower than the national average.
 The cloudy nature of this area seems to dim the viability of solar power installation.